-The UK Royal Society, Academy of Medical Sciences, the US National Academies of Sciences and Medicine and UNESCO-The World Academy of Sciences for the advancement of science in developing countries (TWAS) are jointly organising the Third International Summit on Human Genome Editing in March 2022.
+The UK Royal Society, Academy of Medical Sciences, the US National Academies of Sciences and Medicine and UNESCO-The World Academy of Sciences for the advancement of science in developing countries (TWAS) are jointly organising the Third International Summit on Human Genome Editing in March 2023, postponed from its original date of March 2022.

-The in-person event (with an option to attend online) will take place in at the Francis Crick Institute in London over three days from March 7th – 9th, 2022.
+2023 Summit: The in-person event (with an option to attend online) will take place in at the Francis Crick Institute in London over three days from March 6th – 8th, 2023.

 A multidisciplinary planning committee comprising representatives from eleven nations has been appointed to plan the summit, which is being chaired by Professor Robin Lovell-Badge FMedSci FRS.
 We are pleased to announce that Dr. Daria Julkowska, Coordinator of the EJP RD, is a member of the planning committee.